Bring up the back (4)

 Here is my best explanation:

-'bring up' is the first definition.
+'bring' is the first definition.

-'the back' is the second definition.
+'the back' is the third definition.

 ('rear' can be a synonym of 'back')